Game over: History

 Certain games ask players with no more lives to continue or to choose "game over" in a menu.
-In case "game over" is on top of "continue", any cursor would have to be properly positioned to get the desired choice.
+Kamen no Ninja Akakage released in 1988 by Toei for the Family Computer has "game over" on top of "continue" with a cursor to be properly positioned to get the desired choice.
+A number of free-to-play mobile games, however, can and have profited from a continue mechanic to pressure players into investing some money into gathering resources or currency needed to buy a continue to prevent an effort to accomplish something important in the game (such as beating a high score or clearing a very difficult level) from being completely negated by a game over.

 With the development of the aforementioned save function (complemented by the less popular password system, which is now seen as archaic), the Game Over message has become less common as players are allowed to respawn at a previous state of the game, which has been stored in memory either through a player deliberately saving the game or reaching a checkpoint (which causes the game to save automatically).
 Many modern games do not technically "end" until they are completed, and although "Game over" screens remain present in many of them in some form or another, it is uncommon for them to signify a forced return to the beginning of the game, and only marginally more common for them to signify a substantial loss of progress.
 Roguelikes are the most common exception to this rule; permadeath is often a staple of the genre.